JavaDew/my-first-repo/README.md

 ## Goals
 - Land my first IT role
 - Get comfortable with version control in a team setting
-- Build a strong GitHub portfolio
+- Build a strong Github portfolio-olio
-- This is person 2 editing the same file